microsoft/pxt/common-docs/github.md

 ## Classroom usage

 GitHub can be used to create and collect assignments from students.
-[Learn more...](/github/classroom) or quickly review their repositories in the [Explorer](/github/explorer)
+[Learn more...](/github/classroom)

 ## Repository as web sites